 A rental car gives you the freedom and flexibility to make the most of your time exploring the West Coast region from Westport.
 Here are a few of the attractions you might like to consider checking out.
 For more ideas, check out the West Coast Tourism website....

-This headland was named by Captain Cook, after he encountered strong gales and winds here in the 1700s.
-It was Abel Tasman who was the first European to see the cape, however, and an old astrolabe (navigational instrument) erected in his honour can be seen overlooking Tauranga Bay.
+This headland was named by Captain Cook after he encountered strong gales and winds here in the 1700s.
+It was Abel Tasman who was the first European to see the cape, however, and an old astrolabe (a navigational instrument) erected in his honour can be seen overlooking Tauranga Bay.

-The seal colony here is a breeding colony so there’s always something going on to observe at any time of the year - the females never leave and there are often playful pups basking and frolicking around the rocks.
-However the summer months are when the males arrive and spend time ashore (plus, it’s a lot warmer then!) without feeding, during mating season.
+The seal colony here is a breeding colony so there’s always something to see at any time of the year — the females never leave and there are often playful pups basking and frolicking around the rocks.
+However, the summer months when it's a lot warmer are when the males arrive and spend time ashore without feeding, during mating season.
 It’s one of six breeding colonies on the West Coast and one of the most accessible in all of New Zealand.

-A walkway stretches from Cape Foulwind south to Tauranga Bay, passing steep bluffs, sandy beach and green pastures.
+A walkway stretches from Cape Foulwind south to Tauranga Bay, passing steep bluffs, sandy beaches and green pastures.
 It takes about an hour and a half to complete.
-From Tauranga Bay it’s a short stroll to the seal colony viewing point.
+From Tauranga Bay, it’s a short stroll to the seal colony viewing point.
 You’ll also find picnic facilities, toilets, and informational displays here.

 Old Ghost Road

-The Old Ghost Road is a former gold mining route, recently revived as a trail for hikers and bikers.
-Westport is the base for The Old Ghost Road ; its two trail heads are about 2 hours drive apart from each other in your rental car.
+The Old Ghost Road is a former gold-mining route, recently revived as a trail for hikers and bikers.
+Westport is the base for The Old Ghost Road; its two trailheads are about 2 hours' drive apart from each other in your rental car.
 If you’re feeling intrepid, they are 2 to 3 days apart when riding, or 4 to 5 days if tramping.
-Keep an eye out for information and relics along the track that delve into the area’s rich mining history.
+To learn more about the area’s rich mining history, keep an eye out for information plaques and relics along the track.

 The Old Ghost Rd is an advanced (grade 4) mountain biking trail with variable natural surfaces — in places it is steep, narrow and challenging.
 Some sections may be easier to walk.
 Mountain bikers are advised to start at Lyell (near the upper Buller Gorge) and ride from south to north in order to enjoy the best experience.